Montgomery, AL tap water: what's in it in 2026

 Certified carbon block or RO filtration is recommended for Montgomery residents.

-Montgomery water meets EPA legal standards but meeting standards is not the same as being free of contaminants.
-EPA limits are set based on feasibility, not always on what is safest for health.
-Enter your ZIP above to see the full violation history and PFAS data for your specific water system.
+Montgomery water meets EPA legal standards, but meeting legal standards is not the same as being free of health concerns.
+EPA limits are set based on treatment feasibility, not always on what independent scientists consider safe.
+The main concerns for Montgomery residents are disinfection byproducts and alabama river contamination.
+Enter your ZIP above to see the full violation history for your specific water system.

 As of October 2024, all US water utilities must publish a public inventory of their lead service lines — the pipes connecting the water main to your home.
 Even if your utility water tests clean at the treatment plant, lead can leach from these pipes into your tap.
 Homes built before 1986 are most at risk.